 Set your miter saw horizontally to cut 45 degrees, then line up the 1” points with the saw and make your cuts.
 Do two opposite sides first, then rotate your post 90 degrees.
 Match your saw blade to the outer cut points, and cut the other two opposite angles.

-Complete cutting the tops of all four posts.
+Repeat the process described above to complete cutting the tops of all four posts.

 Lay your 4×4 posts down and measure 31” from the bottom of each post on just two adjoining sides.

 Mark on both sides of the measuring tape for each side.